sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 ---
-title: Add buffer time to bookings in FTW-hourly
+title: Add buffer time to bookings in time-based listings
 slug: bookings-with-buffer
-updated: 2022-09-13
+updated: 2023-02-15
 category: how-to-listing
 ingress:
-  This guide describes how to modify booking times in FTW-hourly to have a buffer after the time slots
+  This guide describes how to modify booking times in time-based listings to have a buffer after the time slots
 published: true
 ---

 For some services booked by the hour, the provider may want to reserve a buffer time between bookings.
-For instance a yoga teacher may want to have a break between private customers, or a massage therapist may need to clear up and restock their therapy space before the next customer arrives.
+For instance a bike rental agency may want to check their bikes between rentals, or a massage therapist may need to clear up and restock their therapy space before the next customer arrives.
 You can set your marketplace to add these kinds of buffers by default, so providers do not need to add availability exceptions manually.